StephenMoreOSU/rad_gen/docs/quickstart/installation_and_setup.rst

 .. code-block:: bash

-   $ cd ~ && git clone --recurse-submodules git@github.com:StephenMoreOSU/rad_gen.git
+   $ cd ~ && git clone git@github.com:StephenMoreOSU/rad_gen.git
    $ cd rad_gen
+   $ git submodule init
+   $ git submodule update

+We don't do a recursive clone as there are some modules from within hammer that require an NDA.

 Python Setup